UnlimApps/ShoutChat/README.md

 	1) Install Node.js https://nodejs.org/
 	2) Install Redis http://redis.io/
-	3) Run `npm install .` in the nodjs folder to install the required modules
+	3) Run `npm install .` in the nodejs folder to install the required modules
 	4) Once you enable Google Auth (see below), paste in your Client ID and Client Secret into the appropriate places in node_app.js
 	5) Make sure your Redis server is running using `redis-cli ping` (see: http://redis.io/topics/quickstart)
 	6) Note: The app will run on port 3000.
 If you want to run the app on the standard port 80, stackoverflow.com has some great solutions.
 Please do NOT run node as root or admin!